Memorial Park (Athens, Georgia)

 Memorial Park is a 72-acre park located in Athens, Georgia.
 The park is home to the Bear Hollow Zoo and the Birchmore Trail.
 The park also features the Athens Creative Theater, a playground, dog park, outdoor basketball courts, swimming pool, picnic areas, and a fishing pond.

 Bear Hollow Zoo

 The Bear Hollow Zoo located in Memorial Park is a zoo with animals that are non-releasable to the wild.
-The zoo's most famous residents are the American black bears DJ, Athena, and Yonah.
-Bear Hollow also includes white-tailed deer, an American alligator, North American river otters, great horned owls, and a reptile house.
+The zoo is most known for itsAmerican black bears, DJ, Athena, and Yonah.
+In May 2025, DJ, who was estimated to be 22 years old, was euthanized after being diagnosed with spinal osteoarthritis.
+Bear Hollow Zoo also includes white-tailed deer, an American alligator, North American river otters, great horned owls, and a reptile house.

 Birchmore Trail

-The Birchmore Trail is a 1.25 mile trail named for Fred Birchmore because of the 18 foot tall wall Fred built whilst he was in his 70's.
+The Birchmore Trail is a 1.25-mile trail named for Fred Birchmore because of the 18-foot-tall wall Fred built whilst he was in his 70's.
 The wall is dubbed "The Great Wall of Happy Hollow".

 Athens Creative Theater

 The Athens Creative Theater is a performing arts center that opened in 1966.
 It is non-profit and a division of the Athens-Clarke County Leisure Services.